-The Team: Bringing executive experience from EnerG2, our Founders know the technology, and know how to make innovation a commercially practical enterprise
+The Team: Bringing executive experience from EnerG2, our Leadership knows the technology, and knows how to make innovation a commercially practical enterprise

 Eric (Rick) Luebbe

 Rick is the CEO and Co-Founder of Group14 Technologies.
 Group14 Technologies, a spinout of EnerG2, is focused on materials for Li-ion batteries.

 Before founding the company, Rick co-founded and led EnerG2 as CEO from 2003 through all its stages of growth until its acquisition by BASF in 2016.
 Rick held the position of Co-CEO at EnerG2 – a wholly owned subsidiary of BASF - from 2016 to 2018.

 Beginning his career as an Army aviation officer, Rick led an aeroscout platoon in Desert Storm, where he was awarded the Bronze Star and two Air Medals in recognition for performance in combat operations against the Iraqi Republican Guard.
 Rick later flew Apaches as commander of an Attack Helicopter Company.